onetcvpr/O-Net/README.md

 ## Dependency:
 To install the required packages please use file "requirment.txt".
 To train the one of the networks presented in CVPR 2020, you can modify or use "train.py".
-The codes are tested on systems with Python3 and for MAC and Linux OS.
+The codes are tested on systems with Python3 and for macOS (Catalina) and Linux OS (Ubuntu 18.04).